On uniform Hilbert Schmidt stability of groups

-Along the way we prove that the relation between $\delta$ and $\epsilon$ does not depend on the choice of the group if we restrict ourselves to the case when the finite index does not exceed some fixed $d \in \mathbb{N}$:
+Given this result, we deduce the "if" direction of Theorem \ref{thm:main}.
+In fact, for any $d$, we show that the relation between $\delta$ and $\epsilon$ does not depend on the choice of the group as long as it contains an abelian subgroup of index $\leq d$:

-\begin{thm} For any $d \in \mathbb{N}$, the class $\mathscr{G}$ of countable virtually abelian groups with an abelian subgroup of index $\leq d$ is uniformly stable with respect to the family $\{(U(n), d_{HS,n})\}$ of unitary groups with the corresponding Hilbert Schmidt norms. \end{thm}
+\begin{cor} For any $d \in \mathbb{N}$, the class $\mathscr{G}$ of countable virtually abelian groups with an abelian subgroup of index $\leq d$ is uniformly stable with respect to the family $\{(U(n), d_{HS,n})\}$ of unitary groups with the corresponding Hilbert Schmidt norms. \end{cor}

 To the best of the authors' knowledge, the last result seems to be new even for the infinite cyclic group $\mathbb{Z}$, and for the collection of all finite abelian groups.
 It is also interesting to compare with the situation of approximate actions, that is, considering the family of symmetric groups with normalised Hamming metrics $\mathscr{H}:=\{(S_n, d_{Hamm})\}$.
-Becker and Chapman \cite{BC} showed that $\mathbb{Z}$ is \emph{not} uniformly stable w.r.t. $\mathscr{H}$, where as we show it \emph{is} stable w.r.t. $\{U(n), d_{HS,n}\}$.
+Becker and Chapman \cite{BC} showed that $\mathbb{Z}$ is \emph{not} uniformly stable w.r.t. $\mathscr{H}$, where as we show it \emph{is} uniformly stable w.r.t. $\{U(n), d_{HS,n}\}$.
 This seems to be the first result for which $\mathscr{H}$ and $\{U(n), d_{HS,n}\}$ behave differently.

 Becker and Chapman \cite{BC} also prove an analog of Theorem \ref{thm:DOT_main} in the realm of symmetric groups with the Hamming distances.
 In their manuscript they explain how these results are relevant for the fields of property testing and quantum information theory.
-It seems that our results might be interpreted in a similar way, the interested reader can find more about connections between group stability and quantum information theory in \cite{VidickBlog}.
+It seems that our results might be interpreted in a similar way, the interested reader can find more about connections between stability of groups and quantum information theory in \cite{VidickBlog}.